When I saw the busy restaurant with KISS Pez dispensers in the windows, I knew this was a cool neighborhood.

 The Delmar Loop, or just “The Loop,” is the trendy, walkable neighborhood in St. Louis.
-Most cities have at least one such hipster area, with plenty of shopping, restaurants and nightlife, from Wicker Park in Chicago to Little Five Points in Atlanta to Williamsburg in Brooklyn.
+Most cities have at least one such hipster area, with shopping, restaurants and nightlife, from Wicker Park in Chicago to Little Five Points in Atlanta to Williamsburg in Brooklyn.

 St. Louis Delmar Loop Info

 The Loop is a perfect example of that.
-Though considered one of the city’s most vibrant neighborhoods, it’s technically located in University City.
+Though considered one of the city’s most vibrant neighborhoods, it’s actually located in University City.
 The Loop provides easy access to downtown via train and bus, which isn’t true of all St. Louis neighborhoods.

-Loop Attraction: Blueberry Hill
+Loop Attraction: Blueberry Hill Restaurant

 Perhaps the most well-known establishment in the Loop is Blueberry Hill.
 Known for its eye-catching décor, the restaurant opened in 1972.

 One of my favorites was the WWF display, which featured a couple dozen ‘80s wrestling action figures.
 I had nearly every one of these as a kid… Kamala!
 Jake The Snake!
 The Honky Tonk Man!

 The halls leading to the bathrooms had hundreds of photos of famous people visiting the restaurant.
 Pretty much every famous actor and politician from the last few decades was on display.

 There was yet another room that featured several dart boards.
-I never got to try the food at Blueberry Hill, but I highly recommend stopping by any time you’re in St. Louis.
+I never got to try the food at Blueberry Hill, but I recommend stopping by any time you’re in St. Louis.
 The sights alone are worth it.

 Loop Attraction: The St. Louis Walk of Fame

 Everyone knows about the Hollywood Walk of Fame, but did you know St. Louis has one as well?
-It’s on Delmar Blvd., and it features stars of more than 125 celebrities born in the area.
+It’s on Delmar Blvd., and it features stars of more than 150 celebrities born in the area.